 Once You’re at Texas A&M

 Do transfer students have the opportunity to study abroad?
 Internships?
 Research?

 Yes, transfer students have all of the same benefits and opportunities as non-transfer students once they are on-campus and taking courses at Texas A&M University.
 In fact, all of our majors require a semester away that can be either a study abroad trip or an approved internship.
 University Studies requires a 5-week study abroad program.

 Are there dorms for transfer students?

 Those types of questions/answers should be pursued through the Residence Life website.
-We do not require a specific dorm for students in the College of Architecture.
+We do not require a specific dorm for students in the School of Architecture.
 However, we typically encourage our students to look at dorms on the south side of campus as they are closer to our buildings.

 What kind of student involvement do transfer students qualify for?
 Student organizations?